How to apply for a student accommodation in Milan: all you need to know!

+how to apply for student accommodation?
 Finding the right accommodation in Milan may be stressful, especially for foreign students who don’t know Italian and how renting works in Italy.

 Milan is Italy’s second city but is the heart of finance, fashion, and design.
-This means there are many expats in Milan – as well as many international students -, making for a vibrant and cosmopolitan city.
+This means there are many ex-pats in Milan – as well as many international students -, making for a vibrant and cosmopolitan city.

 The downside is the competitive rental market.